-Simon Property Group, Inc. owns, develops and manages retail real estate properties, which consist primarily of malls, Premium Outlets®, The Mills® and community/lifestyle shopping centers.
+Simon Property Group, Inc. owns, develops and manages retail real estate properties, which consist primarily of malls, Premium Outlets® and The Mills®.
 We have elected to be treated as a real estate investment trust, or REIT, for United States federal income tax purposes.
 We own our properties and conduct our business activities through our majority-owned subsidiary, Simon Property Group, L.P., or the Operating Partnership.